John W. Priest

 St. John's Episcopal Church in Waverly, Baltimore, designed by Priest and completed in 1860.

-John W. Priest (1825-1859) was a noted American architect from New York and founding member of the American Institute of Architects.
+John W. Priest (1825–1859) was an American architect from New York and founding member of the American Institute of Architects.

 Life and career

 John Weller Priest was born October 6, 1825, in New York City.
 He was educated at Washington College, now Trinity College, in Hartford, Connecticut, graduating in 1845.
 His architectural training is unknown, though he had some association with Andrew Jackson Downing.
 By at least by the late 1840s Priest was practicing architecture from his home in Balmville, near Newburgh, though he also kept a business office in New York City.
 In 1852 Priest was included on a short list of architects approved by the New York Ecclesiological Society, an organization based on the Ecclesiological Society of London.
 Priest had been previously associated with the Society, and wrote a series of influential articles on architecture in its journal in 1849 and 1850.
 Priest practiced architecture in Balmville until his death in 1859.
 Henry M. Congdon (1834-1922) was a student of Priest from 1854, and succeeded to the practice after his death.
 Also associated with Priest was Charles T. Rathbun (1828-1908), later a noted architect in Pittsfield, Massachusetts.

 In 1857, Priest was one of the founding members of the American Institute of Architects.